mindersec/minder/docs/docs/getting_started/register_repos.md

 minder repo register --provider github --repo "owner:repo1,owner:repo2"
 ```

-A webhook will now be created in each repository, and selected repositories will be considered registered within Mediator.
-Any events that now occur in any registered repository will be sent to Mediator, and processed accordingly.
+A webhook will now be created in each repository, and selected repositories will be considered registered within Minder.
+Any events that now occur in any registered repository will be sent to Minder, and processed accordingly.

 ## List and Get Repositories

-You can list all repositories registered in Mediator:
+You can list all repositories registered in Minder:

 ```bash
 minder repo list -n github